LuisYagof/LuisYagof/README.md

 # Welcome to my personal GitHub account 🤗

-My name is Luis Yago Fernández and I'm a 🔮 __Web Developer__ 🔮
+My name is Luis Yago Fernández and I'm a 🔮 __Web Developer__ 🔮 from Vigo ☔ based in Madrid, Spain 🌞.

+## About my work

+I've been working for Stratesys as a __frontend developer__, __mobile app developer__ and __frontend lead__ since 2021.

 ## About me

-I am a __Psych Major__ turned __developer__, based in Madrid, Spain 🌞.
-Throughout my life I've always been into Do-It-Yourself culture.
-So, during the 2020 lockdown, I started applying this self-teaching drive to learn some JavaScript.

-My first learning roadmap was oriented around the __MERN stack__ technologies, and my first professional experiences were as a JavaScript frontend developer working with __Vue__, __React__ and __Angular__.
-I'm an enthusiast of elegant code, putting love into the details and keeping up with the state of the art of the JavaScript ecosystem; and I guess I'm good at finding joy while I learn.

-## I have worked with...
+I like cinema, playing the guitar, jazz music, riding my motorbike, football and I used to skate pretty good.

+🎬🎸🏍🛵✈️⛺🌊🛹

+## I've been using...

 + JavaScript
 + TypeScript
-+ VUE and Vite
++ Vue and Vite
 + Angular
 + React
 + NextJS